Cruisoring/functionExtensions/README.md

 #functionExtentions
 ===================

+##Updates
+### 27/03/2019: 1.1.0
+ *  Tuple constructors and factory methods accept final arguments only
+ *  Logger utilities enhanced with richer output formats and more handy methods.

+##Brief
 functionExtentions is a Java library with Throwable Functional Interfaces, Tuples and Repositories implemented to expedite Functional Programming with JAVA 8.
 It is released on [Maven](http://repo1.maven.org/maven2/io/github/cruisoring/functionExtensions/1.0/) under the [MIT license](http://www.opensource.org/licenses/mit-license.php).

 ### functionExtentions Goals